-Marine Geophysics, Seismology -- investigates the geology and tectonics of the earth beneath the sea and the geologic process that have shaped our earth in the past; provides evaluation of resources in marine environments; studies coastal and deepsea environments and ancient analogues of the modern marine environment in marine and non-marine systems whether buried or exposed.
+Marine Geophysics, Seismology -- investigates the geology and tectonics of the earth beneath the sea and the geologic process that have shaped our earth in the past; provides evaluation of resources in marine environments; studies coastal and deep-sea environments and ancient analogues of the modern marine environment in marine and non-marine systems whether buried or exposed.

-Volcanology, Petrology, and Mineral Physics -- focuses on volcanic and petrological processes and employs new investigative technologies to characterize the physical and structural properties of various earth materials (minerals, rocks, sediments, silicate glasses and melts, metals, and alloys) under simulated high-pressure and high-temperature conditions in Earth's deep interior.
+Volcanology, Petrology -- focuses on volcanic and petrological processes and employs new investigative technologies to characterize the physical and structural properties of various earth materials (minerals, rocks, sediments, silicate glasses and melts, metals, and alloys).